cloudmesh-community/sp20-516-230/chapter/ai-ibm-overview.md

 The IBM Cloud Kubernetes service is an open source, highly available, container deployment platform.
 It allows for automatic deployments, scaling, and management of applications.
-Its aim is to provide a cost-effective tool for its users [@sp20-516-230-kubernetes].
-It allows users to securely integrate with other IBM products.

-        #AT: I would rephrase and combine the last two sentences:
-        "It aims to provide a cost-effective tool for its users to securely integrate with other IBM products."
+It aims to provide a cost-effective tool for its users to securely integrate with other IBM products [@sp20-516-230-kubernetes].

-        #AT: Do you think you could add a bit more details about Kubernetes
-        ?
-This is a overview but this one is too general.

-        Like on this page (https://www.ibm.com/cloud/container-service/), I
-         found something would be nice to add here:
-         "IBM Watson and IBM Blockchain platform run on Kubernets" "Highly secure environment for production workloads, including isolation policies, CIS-hardened infrastructure ..."

-        I was thinking maybe you could give a few bulletpoints on its features.
-You have something like this on your chapter, could you summarize those here?
-If a reader only reads this Overview, she /he would have no idea what Kubernetes is because this part doesn't include any specifics.
+Kubernetes seamlessly integrates with other IBM products, including Watson and Blockchain.
+The environment is highly secure,  includes isolation policies, and is industry compliant.
+The containers include a self-healing element and run with transparency in mind so that users can easily
+    troubleshoot.